Lauren Taub Cohen,

 The question of how to foster risk-taking and resilience was already on my mind when I left 60 Minutes to become an educator.
-I was serendipitously introduced to Carol Dweck’s work on mindsets at a time when I was immersed in my graduate school studies at Bank Street.
-I began to deepen my inquiry by wondering how one could develop a growth mindset, especially since the lingering affects of trauma can often harden and reinforce a fixed mindset.
+I was serendipitously introduced to Carol Dweck’s work on mindsets at a time when I was immersed in my graduate school studies, and I began wondering how one could develop a growth mindset, especially since the lingering affects of trauma can often harden and reinforce a fixed mindset.

 Growing up, I always preferred to stay within the boundaries of my comfort zone and panicked if I was ever pushed to step beyond it.
 Anxiety was a constant companion as was unrelenting self-criticism.
 I felt that mistakes, let alone failures, were to be avoided at all costs.
 I excelled at sprints and drills on the tennis court but lacked the mental toughness in the midst of tight matches.
 The growth mindset was clearly a healthier alternative, but how could I get there?
 Was it too late?